-- Standardized statistic reports related to students' contingents, their academic performance and overall enrollment quality in dynamic.
+- 1. Standardized statistic reports related to students' contingents, their academic performance and overall enrollment quality in dynamic.
 All reports are presented with details by programs, colleges, semesters and academic years, for freshmen cohort and continuing students.
 Extended data on prospects and alumni are available as well. - 2.
 Analytics on specific enrollment issues to support the number of KIMEP committees.
 Among them are the Board of trustees, Executive Committee, Strategic and Planning Committee, Budget Committee, Academic Council, and others. - 3.
-Surveys - Office of Enrollment Records is involved in student surveys related to enrollment issues in cooperation with Department of Quality Assurance and Institutional Research (freshmen survey, exit survey and other surveys of students for the issues at program/college/institute).
+Surveys.
+Office of Enrollment Records is involved in student surveys related to enrollment issues in cooperation with Department of Quality Assurance and Institutional Research (freshmen survey, exit survey and other surveys of students for the issues at program/college/institute).
 Information obtained from these surveys and consequent analysis of results serves as additional and essential sources of information to be used for enrollment growth.

-Majority of these products are available for faculty and staff on-line.
-Standardized statistics reports are placed on www.kimep.kz -> Enrollment Management (for general public) and on the Intranet -> Enrollment Management -> Enrollment Statistics (secured access for internal users only).
+(for general public) and on the Intranet \longrightarrow Enrollment Management \longrightarrow Enrollment Statistics (secured access for internal users only).